ali3529/taskmanager/README.md

 ## Description

-This is a Challenge By <b>k1.code</b> . and i Used Below Technologies :
+This is a Challenge By <b>k1.code</b> . and i Used Android studio :
 <br/>
 ```android``` ```Kotlin``` ```mvvm architecture```